-Question: Can RIN score be used for sample quality estimation before starting the Single Multiome ATAC + GEX assay?
+Question: Can RIN score be used for sample quality estimation before starting the Single Cell Multiome ATAC + GEX assay?

 Products: Single Cell Multiome ATAC + GEX